Azure/LAMPStack-Azure-VirtualMachine/README.md

-# Deploy a LAMP VM to Azure Action
+# Deploy LAMP stack to Azure Virtual Machine

 ## Description

 This GitHub Action automates the deployment of a LAMP (Linux, Apache, MySQL, PHP) stack on an Azure Virtual Machine (VM).
 The action provisions the VM and deploys the LAMP stack using an ARM template and parameter file.

-**This documentation is for v2 of vaibbavisk20/deploy_lamp_vm_azure**
+**Note**: Please install the [Configure-Azure-Settings](https://github.com/apps/configure-azure-settings) app from the GitHub Marketplace to populate the below inputs as secrets in your repository

 ## Inputs

-Please install the Azure OIDC app from the Github Marketplace to populate the below inputs as secrets in your repo

 - **client-id** (required): Client ID used for Azure login.
 - **tenant-id** (required): Tenant ID used for Azure login.